NickiMash17/fitquest-app/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Please open an issue or submit a pull request.

 ## 📝 Development Progress